 \section{The variational principle for a spherically-symmetric charged dust shell}

 Following \cite{gladVDNU}, we rewrite the equations of motion for a shell \eqref{2.6} in the form, which is similar to the equations of motion for a charge in an electromagnetic field where

 To obtain this result the relation \eqref{2.5} has been used with the fact that for the Reissner-Nordstr\"{o}m metrics we have $\sqrt{-\gamma}=1$.
-The motion equations \eqref{2.7} define the trajectories $x_{\pm}^{a}=x_{\pm}^{a}(s)$ corresponding to the real motions of a shell in the regions $D_{\pm}^{(2)}$.
+The motion equations \eqref{2.7} define the trajectories $x_{\pm}^{a}=x_{\pm}^{a}(s)$ corresponding to real motions of the shell in the regions $D_{\pm}^{(2)}$.